Astypalea in Greece

 There are a surprising number of pensions and hotels on Astypalea.
 Most are located in Pera Gialos, but there are quite a lot at Livadia beach, and along the way down to the beach.

 Where it is best to stay is of course a matter of taste.
 Personally, I prefer to stay in Pera Gialos where there is the best variety of restaurants and shops.
 The port is far away, therefore I think it is best to book in advance, and agree with the guest house to be picked up at the port.
-Aphrodite Studios and Korali in Pera Gialos are two very pleasant small hotels.
+Aphrodite Studios, Caldera Studio and Korali are three very nice hotels.